 Before you can begin treatment, your doctors must first run tests to determine what type of cancer you have and if it has spread to other parts of the body.
-Once the diagnosis has been made, you will probably talk with your primary care physician along with several oncology specialists, such as a surgeon, a medical oncologist and a radiation oncologist, to discuss your treatment choices.
+Once the diagnosis has been made, you will probably talk with your primary care physician along with several oncology specialists, such as a surgeon, a medical oncologist and a radiation oncologist, to discuss your treatment options.
 Often, these specialists will work together to help recommend the best treatment for you.
-In some cases, your cancer will need to be attacked by using more than one type of treatment.
-For example, if you have breast cancer, you might have surgery to remove the tumor (by a surgeon), then have radiation therapy to destroy any remaining cancer cells in or near your breast (by a radiation oncologist).
-You also might receive chemotherapy (by a medical oncologist) to destroy any remaining cancer cells that have traveled to other parts of the body.

 Your radiation treatment pathway; an illustrated guide to understanding what to expect

 If you are considering radiation therapy, you must first schedule a visit with a radiation oncologist to see if radiation therapy is a suitable treatment option for your diagnosis.
 During the initial visit, your doctor will review your current medical condition, past medical history, past surgical history, family history, medications, allergies and lifestyle.
 The doctor will also perform a physical examination to assess the extent of your disease and judge your general physical condition.
 After reviewing your medical tests, including but not limited to: CT scans, MR scans and positron emission tomography scans (PET scans), and completing a thorough examination, your radiation oncologist will fully discuss with you the potential benefits and risks of radiation therapy and answer any questions you might have.

 Simulation and Treatment Planning